snehankpatil/Tailwind-Project/RazorPay_clone/README.md

 - **Tailwind CSS:** Leveraging the power of Tailwind CSS for rapid and efficient styling.

-- **Razorpay UI Clone:** Mimicking the look and feel of the Razorpay payment gateway.
+- **Razorpay UI Clone:** Mimicking the look and feel of the Razorpay payment official website.

 To run the project need to install nodejs and import the whole project